caiocv18/vtex_fast_store/markdown/home.md

-# O que é o produto FastStore?
+# What is FastStore?
-É uma evolução do Portal CMS Legado.
-Essa nova solução foi contruída para ser a nova forma e criar e implantar vitrines, visando atender as novas demandas dos clientes, tornando possível a maior personalização com base em estruturas [Jamstack](https://jamstack.org/).
+It is an evolution of the Legacy CMS Portal.
+This new solution was built to be the new way to create and deploy showcases, aiming to meet the new demands of customers, making possible the highest customization based on [Jamstack](https://jamstack.org/) frameworks.

-Exemplo de plataformas que usam Jamstack:
+Examples of platforms that use Jamstack:
 * [Gatsby](https://www.gatsbyjs.com/)
 * [Next.js](https://nextjs.org/)

-Essa nova solução segue os princípios do [Composable Commerce](https://vtex.com/en/blog/technology/composable-commerce-the-new-era-of-digital-transformation/) que está em alta no mercado internacional.
+This new solution follows the principles of [Composable Commerce](https://vtex.com/en/blog/technology/composable-commerce-the-new-era-of-digital-transformation/) that is on the rise in the international market
 ---

-# Soluções
+# Key Points
-Com a utilização do Jamstack, é possível evitar alguns problemas que os clientes, principalmente os desenvolvedores, estavam enfrentando:
+By using Jamstack, it is possible to avoid some problems that customers, especially developers, were facing:
-1. Problemas de desempenho
+1. Performance problems
-   * Utilização do Legacy CMS Portal e VTEX IO dificultam soluções que precisam de um alto desempenho; ❌
+   * Use of Legacy CMS Portal and VTEX IO hinder solutions that need high performance; ❌
-   * Jamstack é constantemente utilizado para demandas de alto desempenho. ✅
+   * Jamstack is constantly used for high performance demands. ✅
-2. Limitações do Store Framework
+2. Store Framework Limitations
-   * Por ser uma solução proprietária, os clientes dependem das decisões tomadas internamente a nível de tecnologia e a nível de correções; ❌
+   * Because it is a proprietary solution, customers depend on decisions made internally at the technology level and at the patch level; ❌
-   * Com a migração para o FastStore, o Jamstack possibilita mais subsídios, com ênfase na comunidade do código aberto e menos instabilidade. ✅
+   * With the migration to FastStore, Jamstack enables more subsidies, with an emphasis on the open source community and less instability. ✅